Merinorus/fff/README.md

 The configuration is located at `fff/config.py`.
 You can override any of the settings with a `.env` file at the project root directory (or just pass the environment variables to Docker if you're using it).

+An `example.env` file is available to help you writing your own trip.

 ## Development